 Transforaminal lumbar interbody fusion

-Patients suffering from instability in their lower back (lumbar) region may be recommended for a transforaminal lumbar interbody fusion (TLIF).
+Patients suffering from instability in their lumbar (lower) back region may be recommended for a transforaminal lumbar interbody fusion (TLIF).

-A traditional open TLIF surgery is an invasive procedure in which the surgeon makes a 4-6 inch incision in the patient’s back, cutting and stretching muscles to reach the spinal column.
-The surgeon then accesses the damaged disc causing the nerve compression and removes it from the side, differentiating the TLIF from the posterior lumbar interbody fusion, or PLIF, which uses an incision through the back side of a patient.
-The surgeon then fuses the two vertebrae together by inserting a bone graft and hardware, offering the patient greater stability.
+Performed as a traditional open spine procedure, TLIF surgery is highly invasive and requires the surgeon to make a large incision in the patient’s back, cutting and stretching muscles to reach the spinal column.
+The surgeon then accesses the damaged disc causing the nerve compression and removes it from the side, differentiating the TLIF from the posterior lumbar interbody fusion, or PLIF, which uses an incision through the back, or posterior, of a patient.
+The surgeon then fuses the two vertebrae together by inserting a bone graft and hardware, providing stability to that spinal segment.

 When to choose surgery

 Surgery of any kind is generally recommended as a last resort treatment for patients experiencing chronic neck or back pain.
-Fusion surgery, or any surgery, should only be chosen once a patient has exhausted all other conservative treatments and is still in severe pain.
+Fusion surgery and other spine procedures should only be chosen once a patient has exhausted all other conservative treatments and is still in severe pain.
 These treatments include:

-- Massage therapy — often a great first step in alleviating pain without the drastic measures of surgery.
+- Massage therapy — often a great first step in relieving pain without the drastic measures of surgery

-If after attempting these nonsurgical treatments for several months you are still experiencing pain and symptoms, your physician may then recommend surgery.
+If after attempting these nonsurgical treatments for several months you are still experiencing pain and symptoms, your doctor may then recommend surgery.

 Minimally invasive TLIF

-Though traditionally the TLIF was only offered as an invasive open fusion procedure, Laser Spine Institute now offers the TLIF procedure as a minimally invasive stabilization (MIS) to give patients a safer, more effective alternative to traditional fusion.
+Although traditionally the TLIF was only offered as an open spine fusion procedure, Laser Spine Institute is able to perform the TLIF procedure as a minimally invasive stabilization to give patients an outpatient alternative to traditional fusion.

-During this minimally invasive procedure, the surgeon is able to insert bone graft and a spacer into the disc space from a unilateral approach (involving only one side).
-This process is completed without having to forcefully move the nerve roots, ultimately reducing the injury and scarring around the nerve when compared to other open fusion surgeries.
+During this minimally invasive procedure, the surgeon is able to insert bone graft and a spacer into the disc space from a unilateral approach, involving only one side.
+This process is completed using muscle-sparing techniques, ultimately reducing the injury and scarring around the nerve when compared to other open fusion surgeries.